 24OctAll DayAmy's Gran FondoOne of Australia's most iconic charity ridesLorneState:VICDiscipline:Climb,family friendly,RoadTerrain:Mixed,Mountainous,UndulatingDistance:1-40 km,41-80 km,81-120 kmType Ride:Charity,Gran-fondo,Race,Recreational

 Amy’s Gran Fondo is your chance to take part in an iconic ride along the Great Ocean Road!
-Wiggle Amy’s Gran Fondo is an iconic
+Wiggle Amy’s Gran Fondo

 Amy’s Gran Fondo is your chance to take part in an iconic ride along the Great Ocean Road!